Animadversio/Animadversio.github.io/Mathematics/Differential Geometry.md

 ### Invariant quantity of two differential form

-Question: Given 2 differential form what quantity is invariant to parameter change? and have geometric meaning?
+**Question**: Given 2 differential form what quantity is invariant to parameter change? and have geometric meaning?

 $II-\lambda I$ two forms has eigen value and eigen vectors which are invaviant to parameter change.
 Solve the equation $det(II-\lambda I)$ gives the eigens.